Steaua fans: Peluza Nord and Peluza Sud Era (2001–2014)

 It was rather difficult to assign Steaua's Peluza Nord and Peluza Sud fans a certain style.
 They could have been described by the typical Italian style, common in various respects to all Romanian groups of fans, with many choreographies, banners, flags, doubleholders and flags swinging in the air but on the other hand still had serious Hooligan influences existent from the defunct Armata Ultra' era.
 Therefore, they mostly resembled the western European style, typical for fans such as those of AFC Ajax, Paris Saint-Germain FC, BV Borussia Dortmund, etc.

 Since the multi-sport club, CSA Steaua București, had reactivated its football section in the 4th division in 2017, both Peluza Sud and Peluza Nord had attended matches at the Steaua sports complex and away fixtures, however most groups from Peluza Nord disbanded and those remaining joined Peluza Sud.

 As soon as the leader of the Skins Berceni group left prison, some fans of Peluza Nord returned to support the team in Liga I, FCSB.
 So far the groups are: Insurgentii Colentina 1998, Skins Berceni 1996, Titan Boys 1996 and the new groups North Boys 2022, Slashers 2023, Transilvania Boys 2023 and Diaspora.

 Nucleo '02, former Peluza Nord group, refused to support FCSB or CSA Steaua București, considering neither the true Steaua București.

 AISS - AS47

 In 2006, the supporters have formed their own official supporters' association, following the example of most European clubs.
 Asociația Independentă a Suporterilor Steliști (AISS; Steaua Supporters' Independent Association) was formed as a legal entity with its stated goals of 'protecting the interests and image of Steaua supporters', as well as 'identifying and promoting the club's perennial values'.

-Gradually aiming for multiplying its members, AISS has involved itself so far in several actions as celebrating the club's 60 years of existence and a general campaign to protect the club's image against a certain negative influence of main investor George Becali over its historical tradition and values.
+AISS has celebrated the club's 60th anniversary and has campaigned against investor George Becali's influence on the club's traditions and values, which the association views as harmful.

 Over time, the association gradually ceased its activities.
 In 2017, when Steaua București was reinstated in the 4th division, a new association, called AS47 - Asociaţia Steliştilor 1947, was founded by former AISS members with the aim of defending the interests of Steaua fans, promoting the club's values and achievements, and sponsoring the football team.